 This English version of the statutes is provided for convenience only.
 Being based in Germany, the only legally binding version is the German version.

-The foundation's objective is to [nurture and develop software that is free to use by everyone.
-The foundation furthers a sustainable, independent and meritocratic community which develops Open Source Software based on open standards through international collaboration.
+The foundation’s objective is to nurture and develop software that is free to use by everyone.
+The foundation furthers a sustainable, independent and meritocratic community which develops free and Open Source Software based on open standards.

-In particular the foundation will advance the distribution of Open Source Software for the purpose of porting this to as many electronic (mobile) devices as possible.
-This software shall be made available for everyone (including companies and public authorities) freely and without restrictions on the intellectual property in one's own files, to guarantee operation of electronic (mobile) devices on the basis of Open Source Software.
+In particular the foundation will advance the distribution of free and Open Source Software by porting it to as many electronic mobile devices as possible.
+This software shall be made available to the public (including for-profit companies and public authorities) freely and without restrictions, other than restrictions that protect the freedom and openness of the software in the future.